Rpc

 orxxx.aimrt_rpc.srv.h

-, which contains the synchronous interface’s Service base classXXXSyncService
+, which contains the synchronous service base classXXXSyncService

 XXXSyncService

-and overrides its virtual methods;Step 1-1: Parse the Req and populate the Rsp;
+and overrides its virtual functions;Step 1-1: Parse the Req and fill the Rsp;

 Step 1-2: Return a